yanwu2014/perturbLM/README.md

 perturbation effects on the transcriptome as well as other covariates (such as cell type).

 Coming soon:
-1. A tutorial on how to use linear models to infer non-linear interactions between perturbations and cell type specific perturbation effects
+1. A tutorial on how to use linear models to infer non-linear interactions between perturbations
+2. A tutorial on how to infer cell type specific perturbation effects